mmuratarat/mmuratarat.github.io/_pages/faq.md

 The chi-squared test assesses a global question whether relation between two variables is independent or associated.
 If there are three or more levels in either variable, a post-hoc pairwise comparison is required to compare the levels of each other.

 If this omnibus null hypothesis is rejected about whether relation between two variables is independent or associated, it may be desirable to perform post-hoc analyses to determine which groups differ.
 This can be accomplished by testing for differences in $2 \times 2$ subtables created by considering only two columns at a time.
-The only form of multiple-comparisons adjustment available for this analysis is the Bonferroni method, in which a total of $C[(C – 1)12]$ possible groupwise comparisons can be made.
+The only form of multiple-comparisons adjustment available for this analysis is the Bonferroni method, in which a total of $\frac{C(C-1)}{2}$ possible groupwise comparisons can be made.
 Most statistical software packages will not do this analysis automatically; the user must manually construct $2 \times 2$ tables for each of the various pairwise comparisons and adjust the $\alpha$ level of each test to control the overall type I error rate.

 #### What is Fisher's Exact test?